Dherse/codly/README.md

 #show: codly-init.with()
 ```

-Then you need to congigure codly with your parameters:
+Then you need to configure codly with your parameters:

 ```typ
 #codly(